 The CSR team has worked in conjunction with the Step Forward Foundation (the "Foundation") in different projects supporting local residents in education, nutrition, community ties, sports, and social aid.
 The Company is currently delivering a six-month micro-business program to 100 women from five communities to improve the economy of their families and communities.
-This program, originally scheduled from April to September, has been extended until November of 2023 to strengthen their financial and relationship skills.
+This program, originally scheduled from April to September, has been extended until November of 2023.
+This helps to strengthen their financial and relationship skills.
+Graduation will be during the first week of December 2023.